sanger/traction-service/DPL-478-todo.md

 ## Tasks To Do

-- Refactor CSV conversion
-- Refactor Validation
 - Add tests
+- Refactor CSV conversion?
+- Refactor Validation?
 - Check deleting QC Result, what happens/ should happen
 - If the upload is successful there should be some feedback indicating that it is a success along with an indication of how many qc results have been created